-Regulation 43 sets out the rules for approval of travel and subsistence.
+Regulation 44 sets out the rules for approval of travel and subsistence.
 This currently requires the Chief Executive (or three other members of EMT) to authorise Directors' travel claims and bookings, and the Chair and the Finance Director to authorise the Chief Executive's claims.
 Most claims are low in value.
 The proposed change introduces self-authorisation for domestic travel and subsistence claims and bookings under a threshold of £500.
+As recommended by the Audit Committee, self-authorised claims will be subject to an annual audit.